dhruv114523/airfoil_comparison/README.md

 <!-- ![Project Banner](images/banner.png) -->

-This is a **Python wrapper** around the XFOIL program that simulates aerodynamic properties of NACA airfoils.
+`airfoil_comparison.py` is a **Python wrapper** around the XFOIL program that simulates aerodynamic properties of NACA airfoils.
 It automates the process of generating airfoil data (lift coefficient CL, drag coefficient CD, and moment coefficient CM) over a range of angles of attack using XFOIL's command-line interface.

+`plots.py` is a data visualization and analysis script for the results received from the aforementioned `airfoil_comparison.py`.
+It features KDE plots,

 ## Sample Results